Leg Cramps: Treatment & Support

 When leg cramps are brought on by exercise, the cause is often thought to be poor blood circulation.
 If you’re affected by exercise-related leg cramps, taking a fish oil supplement may be useful, since the omega-3 fatty acids eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), found in oily fish, are believed to help improve blood flow in the arteries.
 This may be because they help reduce levels of triglycerides – fat-related substances – in your bloodstream, which may in turn help your blood flow more efficiently.

 If you’re a vegetarian or vegan you can still benefit from an omega-3 supplement, thanks to the availability of products that contain the natural triglyceride (TG) form of omega-3, which is sourced from plant organisms called microalgae rather than fish.

 Many natural health practitioners also believe vitamin E is useful to boost blood circulation, as it’s thought to help widen blood vessels and may help prevent blood clotting inside the blood vessels.

 Leg cramps that come on when you walk more than a short distance can be caused by a condition called intermittent claudication.
 This is found in people who are in the advanced stages of atherosclerosis – or thickening of the arteries – which itself is thought to be accelerated by high levels of a substance called homocysteine in the blood.
 Vitamin B12 is thought to work with other B vitamins (namely folic acid and vitamin B6) to lower blood levels of homocysteine.

 However many strict vegetarians and vegans may be deficient in B12, as it’s mostly found in animal-based foods.
-Some sources also suggest that up some elderly people are also deficient in B12 (ii), possibly because they produce lower levels of stomach acid, which is needed to release B12 from proteins in food.
+Some sources also suggest some elderly people are also deficient in B12 (iv), possibly because they produce lower levels of stomach acid, which is needed to release B12 from proteins in food.